 gaia is the recommended reduced-frame analysis program.
-In order to use gaia your images must be in either .fit or ndf (.sdf) format.
-You can convert your .SBIG frame into a ndf frame (.sdf) using the program sbig2ndf or the many-files script batch_ndf, but it is easier to directly save your images in .fit format.
+In order to use gaia your images must be in either .fit or ndf(.sdf) format; you should use .fit.
 The file using.gaia.txt briefly describes how to use this program.

 In addition to reporting a star's magnitude, gaia will report the error in that magnitude.
 This error is based on counting (Poisson statistics, \sqrt{N}).
-These errors will be smaller for
+These errors will be smaller for brighter stars; a typical value might be ~ 0.003.
+Record one typical gaia-reported error

-$^{^{32} {}m http://simbad.u-strasbg.fr/}$
+32http://simbad.u-strasbg.fr/